byt3n33dl3/Grizzly/README.md

 > - Powerful: Support login registration/ usermanagement/ nodemanagement/ mailmanagement/ blacklist management/ custom camouflage website / system Kanban, etc.
-- What you see is what you get: Support multi node management, automatic management of remote nodes, automatic application/renewal of certificates, editing nodes in the panel, remote service real-time modification of node configuration
+- What you see is what you get: Support multi node management, automatic management of remote nodes, automatic application/renewal of certificates, editing nodes in the panel, remote service real time modification of node configuration

 ## Recommended OS